Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 Size & Placement

-Print QR codes at minimum 2 × 2 inches (300 DPI).
-For digital, use at least 200 × 200 pixels.
+Print QR codes at minimum 2 × 2 inches (300 DPI) on posters, flyers, table tents, and event signage.
+For a presentation slide or digital screen, use at least 200 × 200 pixels and make it large enough to scan from the back of the room.
 Place at eye level in high-traffic areas with a quarter-inch quiet zone (white border) around the code.

 02